Occupational Health and Safety Management System (ISO 45001)

 - Enhances corporate image and credibility of the organization to get more business

-- Potentially lowers insurance premium after getting certification of ISO 45001
+- Potentially lowers insurance premium after getting the certification of ISO 45001

 - Creates the best possible working conditions